libTriton version 1.0 build 1588

 The callbacks class.

-Definition: callbacks.hpp:79
+Definition callbacks.hpp:79

 TRITON_EXPORT triton::ast::SharedAbstractNode processCallbacks(triton::callbacks::callback_e kind, triton::ast::SharedAbstractNode node)